apache/tvm/docs/langref/relay_expr.rst

 Operators
 =========

-An operator is a primitive operation that is not defined in the Relay language but is registered in the global environment in either Python or C++.
+An operator is a primitive operation not defined in the Relay language.
+Operators are declaredi n the global operator registry in C++.
+Many common operators are backed by TVM's Tensor Operator Inventory (`TOPI <https://github.com/dmlc/tvm/tree/master/topi>`__).

+but registered in the global environment in either Python or C++.
 Implementations of operators are typically backed by TVM's TOPI.

 An operator requires a user to provide an implementation of the operator, its type, and any other desired metadata.
-The operator registry is simply a column-based store where operators are keys, so any metadata (which might be referenced by optimization passes) may be registered as a new column.
+The operator registry is a column-based store where operators are keys, so any metadata (which might be referenced by optimization passes) may be registered as a new column.